kredati/cin2999f21/reverse_timeline.md

 #### Year 2: The end of coursework, and exams
 * One term of coursework (September through December).
 * This proseminar!
-* Select a supervisor (September, or at the latest, October).
-(NB: The [PhD handbook](./phd_handbook_2018.pdf) specifies this deadline is November 15.
+* Select a supervisor (October).
+(NB: The [PhD handbook](./phd_handbook_2021.docx) specifies this deadline is November 15.
 I believe you should do this much sooner.
 See the next point.)
 * Declare your two special fields “by the end of the first week of December.”
 (The form will ask for a preface and a bibliography.
-It is not plausible to meet with a supervisor on November 15 and have your special fields hammered out, even in draft form, in three weeks.)
+It is not plausible to meet with a supervisor for the first time on November 15 and have your special fields hammered out, even in draft form, in three weeks.)
 Note that this declaration is preliminary; continue to work with your supervisor & committee to refine the lists through March.
 * Study for special field exams (December through June).
 * Take special field exams: May and/or June.
 * Continue to develop your intellectual problems, formulating an idea for a dissertation (throughout the year).